ndd21/PHYS281/docs/demo-io.md

 readable if the file is opened with a standard text editor, or information that is in a binary format (generally this is not readable by standard editor unless the format is known).

-Plain text files are useful, in that they are human readable, although for the same amount of information they will generally be larger in size (i.e., memory taken up on disc) than an equivalent binary file.
+Plain text files are useful in that they are human readable, although for the same amount of information they will generally be larger in size (i.e., memory taken up on disc) than an equivalent binary file.